What is Arsenal Yards?

 What other types of tenants will Arsenal Yards have?

-Arsenal Yards is working to come to agreements to have a cinema and other entertainment venues, fitness facilities, a wine superstore, dozens of curated shops and chef-driven eateries and cafes.
+Arsenal Yards is working to come to agreements to have a cinema and other entertainment venues, fitness facilities, dozens of curated shops and chef-driven eateries and cafes.

 What kind of residences will be available at Arsenal Yards?